JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/README_en-US.md

    ```
    http://<Address of the router>:35490

-   username:username to web login of the router
+   username: username to web login of the router
    password：password to web login of the router
    ```